 Augusta Restaurant Fired Employee Due to her Epilepsy, Federal Agency Charged

-AUGUSTA, Ga. - A Golden Corral restaurant franchisee located in Augusta, Ga., violated federal law when it unlawfully fired a server with epilepsy, the U.S. Equal Employment Opportunity Commission (EEOC) charged in a lawsuit it filed today.
+AUGUSTA, Ga. - A Golden Corral restaurant franchisee located in Augusta, Ga., will pay $31,000 and furnish significant equitable relief to settle a disability discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC), the federal agency announced today.

-According to the EEOC's suit, B. Fehr, LLC, doing business as Golden Corral, terminated Alicea Cruce in May 2016 because it accused her of being unwilling or unable to control her disability.
+According to the EEOC's lawsuit, B. Fehr, LLC, doing business as Golden Corral, fired Alicea Cruce in May 2016 after it accused her of "being unwilling or unable to control her epilepsy."

-Discriminating against an employee due to a disability or perceived disability violates the Americans with Disabilities Act (ADA), which protects individuals from discrimination based on their disability.
+This alleged conduction violates the Americans with Disabilities Act (ADA), which protects individuals from discrimination based on their disability or perceived disability.
 The EEOC filed suit (EEOC v.
-B. Fehr, LLC d/b/a Golden Corral, Civil Action No. 1:18-cv-00145-JRH-BKE) in U.S. District Court for the Southern District of Georgia, Augusta Division after first attempting to reach a pre-litigation settlement through its conciliation process.
-The EEOC is seeking reinstatement, back pay, front pay, and compensatory and punitive damages for Cruce, as well as injunctive relief designed to prevent future discrimination.
+B. Fehr, LLC d/b/a Golden Corral, Civil Action No. 1:18-cv-00145-JRH-BKE) in U.S. District Court for the Southern District of Georgia, Augusta Division after first attempting to reach a pre-litigation settlement through its voluntary conciliation process.

 The Atlanta District Office of the EEOC oversees Georgia and parts of South Carolina.